aristanetworks/anta/docs/advanced_usages/custom-tests.md

 - `commands`: a list of command to run.
 This list _must_ be a list of `AntaCommand` which is described in the next part of this document.
 - `template`: a command template (`AntaTemplate`) to run where variables are provided during test execution.

-!!! warning ""
-    It is either `commands` or `template`.
-But not both.

 ```python
 from __future__ import annotations